BookiChoi/BookiChoi/README.md

 Working at a startup taught me that successful products are built not only with clean code, but also with a deep understanding of **users, business goals, and product decisions**.

-As AI rapidly changed the software industry, I realized I wanted to move closer to solving business problems rather than focusing solely on implementation.
+As AI continued to reshape software development, I began thinking more seriously about the kind of problems I wanted to solve.

+While I enjoyed building products as a frontend developer, I found myself increasingly interested in user behavior, business goals, and data-driven decision making.

-That led me to study **Data Science in Vancouver** and begin my journey toward becoming a **Business Analyst**.
+That curiosity led me to study Data Science in Vancouver and begin my transition toward Business Analysis.

-Today, my goal is to combine **software engineering**, **data analysis**, and **business thinking** to help teams make better decisions.
+Today, my goal is to combine **frontend development experience**, **data analysis**, and **business thinking** to help teams make better decisions.

 ---